JCMexplains/writing-for-success-2023/textbook.md

 as you have included the essential information, you can choose the option that works best for that particular sentence and source.

-Citing a book with a single author is usually a straightforward task.
+Citing a book with a single author is usually straightforward.
 Of course, your research may require that you cite many other types of sources, such as books or articles with more than one author or sources with no individual author listed.
 You may also need to cite sources